 The unique and innovative concept of building roads made of plastic can contribute to solving multiple problems in one fell swoop.
 It will be able to stimulate the reclamation of pollution, the recycling of a complex material to be degraded and the technological adaptation necessary for the roads of the future.

 The growing demand for more functionality on the roads raises the question that asphalt is no longer the ideal material for roads like modern ones.

-If we trace the identikit of a road of the future that is more long-lived, cheaper, quick to build, easy to manage, sustainable, with greater acoustic insulation, what comes out looks very similar to a road made of plastic.
+If we trace the identikit of a road of the future that is longer-lived, cheaper, quicker to build, easy to manage, sustainable, with greater acoustic insulation, what comes out looks very similar to a road made of plastic.

 Zwolle is a city just an hour by train from Amsterdam.
 It has both a historical and fashionable vocation, a very interesting mix of past and future, between the local market and the works of Van Gogh and Mondrian kept in its museums.

 It is in Zwolle that the first plastic road prototype came to life.

 The first internal test section was built in 2016.
 For over a year, cars and vans passed through it without difficulty.